rohiitb/rohiitb.github.io/_pages/about.md

     <ul>
       <li>Achieved <span class="highlight_important">1st place</span> in the <span class="highlight_important">12th F1Tenth Autonomous Grand Prix</span> at the <span class="highlight_important">CPS-IoT 2023 conference</span>.</li>
       <li>Implemented a finite state machine to switch between overtaking, adaptive cruise control and pure pursuit modes on an F1Tenth car.</li>
+      <li>Enhanced the accuracy of Local-INN model to predict pose at 40 Hz from 2D LiDAR scans with IMU fusion using UKF.
+Deployed the neural network using TensorRT on the F1Tenth car for real-time validation.</li>
     </ul>
       <div style="text-align: center;">
         <div style="margin-bottom: 20px;">